Alkaline Cleanse vs Intermittent Fasting vs Detoxing

 This is EVEN WORSE when the faster also uses caffeine to get them through their early morning fast, which causes the body to pump out even more cortisol

 And most importantly, I don’t actually see it in the same category as my Alkaline Cleanse.
-They are complimentary.
+They are complementary.

 While I give you the full protocol for what to do AFTER the Alkaline Reset in my training, you can definitely combine these principles with IF if IF works for you.